eth-educators/launch_docs/README.md

 Ethereum 2 Staking means locking up 32 Ether and running a piece of software that secures the Ethereum 2 network.
 In exchange for doing this service stakers receive small payouts every 6 minutes.
 The new Ethereum network is still in development and stakers who deposit Ether now should expect it to be completely locked up for two years.

+The **BEST** place to learn about Ethereum 2 is by reading [EIP 2982, the proposal to integrate Ethereum 2 into the Ethereum 1 system]

 ## Staking Incentives / Rewards
 ### Why stake?
 - Help secure the network.